What is a workers’ compensation insurance audit?

 A workers’ comp audit checks all of your current business metrics and compares them to your estimates (or the results of last year’s audit).
 Your insurance company uses this audit to adjust your premium for the previous policy term based on your actual payroll to make sure you’re paying for all the coverage you need.

-Compare workers' comp insurance quotes
+Find workers' comp insurance quotes from trusted providers

 What to expect during and after a workers’ comp premium audit